Health & Safety Policies at PPM

 An incentive program is used to reward workers for their efforts to improve the health and safety program.
 Recognition is granted to employees who actively participate by leading a safety toolbox, reporting a hazard or near-miss, recommending improvements to the existing program, etc. Workers who negligently or willfully violate PPM’s safety policies and procedures will be subject to disciplinary actions including verbal and written warnings, suspension and/or termination of employment.

-PPM’s EMR is 0.89 compared to the industry’s average of 1.0.
+PPM’s EMR is 0.90 (left) compared to the industry’s average of 1.0 (right).
 The EMR is used by insurance providers to see the cost of past injuries and the risk of future injuries.